wvanlit/go-relay/README.md

 # go-relay
 A Relay Server and Client made in Go that can handle up to 750+ concurrent connections.
+It's recommended that you keep the connections below 200, especially if you're using a lot of pipes as the overhead slows down the server significantly.

 ### Protocol
 To start a connection the following protocol should be followed: